wp-plugins/buzzsprout-podcasting/readme.txt

 * Initial version

 == Upgrade Notice ==

+= 1.2 =
+This version fixes the issue where the icon would not display and changed the implementation to add a new tab to the media upload tabbed Thickbox.

 = 1.0.1 =
 This version fixes an issue where newly uploaded episodes would not immediately show up on the episode list within WordPress.